 The Five College Early Music Collegium: for singers interested in large-scale Renaissance choral works, one-on-a-part ensembles, and/or occassional solos; historical instrumentalists of all sorts.
 The Collegium singers and wind players rehearse on Tuesday evenings in sonically splendid Abbey Chapel, Mount Holyoke College this semester; string players TBA.
-The program this fall will focus on Renaissance music from Vienna and Italy.
+The program this spring will focus on music of Guillaume Du Fay (c.1398 - 1474).
 Great fun!

 Voces Feminae: Our women's vocal ensemble.
 Limited to sixteen or fewer voices, we delve into all types and aspects of early music performable by women's voices.
 From the familiar to the unusual, the music is beautiful, challenging and satisfying.

 Loud Band: trombonists and double reed players who would like to make the pretty easy transition to Renaissance versions are more than welcome.

 Medieval Ensemble: exciting and popular- a chance to experience harps, citoles, organetto, fiddles and/or sing the powerful music of the middle ages.
 Meeting time TBA depending on participants schedules.
 Gregorian Chant Choir: informal Friday morning gathering to sing chant at UMass if there is enough interest.

 17th Century Song Seminar: for singers and keyboard, viol and recorder consorts, Also: group lessons in Lute, Renaissance Winds, and Viol.